 Total solar eclipse 2017: Get ready for the big event

-The clock is ticking for the eagerly anticipated ‘Great American’ eclipse that will make its way across the U.S. on Aug.
-21. This is what to expect.
+The clock is ticking for the eagerly anticipated ‘Great American’ eclipse that will make its way across the U.S. Monday.
+This is what to expect.

 The eclipse, which is the first to the cross the entire country coast-to-coast in almost 100 years, is expected to take about an hour and 40 minutes to makes its journey across the U.S. The total solar eclipse will start near Lincoln City, Oregon at 1:15 p.m.
 EDT, and totality will end at 2:48 p.m.
 EDT near Charleston, S.C.